Giuseppe Zangara: Assassination attempt

-After Zangara fired the first shot, Cross and others grabbed his arm, and he fired four more shots wildly.
+Lillian Cross saw Zangara's pistol, quickly transferred her purse from right to left hand, and then pushed up and twisted Zangara's shooting arm.
+As he fired shots, Mrs. Cross reported that Zangara continually attempted to force her arm back down but she "wouldn't let go."
 Five people were hit: Mrs. Joseph H. Gill (seriously wounded in the abdomen); Miss Margaret Kruis of Newark, New Jersey, (minor wound in hand and a scalp wound); New York detective/bodyguard William Sinnott (superficial head wound); Russell Caldwell of Miami (flesh wound on the forehead); and Chicago Mayor Anton Cermak, who was standing on the running board of the car next to Roosevelt.
-Mrs Cross had powder burns on her right cheek.
-A Secret Service agent Bob Clark had a grazed hand, possibly caused by the bullet that struck Cermak.
+Mrs. Cross had powder burns on her right cheek.
+A Secret Service agent, Bob Clark, had a grazed hand, possibly caused by the bullet that struck Cermak.
 The intended target, Roosevelt, was unharmed.

-Roosevelt cradled the mortally wounded Cermak in his arms as the car rushed to the hospital; after arriving there, Cermak spoke to Roosevelt, and before he died 19 days later, allegedly uttered the line that is engraved on his tomb: "I'm glad it was me, not you."
+Roosevelt cradled the mortally wounded Cermak in his arms as the car rushed to the hospital; after arriving there, Cermak spoke to Roosevelt and, before he died 19 days later, allegedly uttered the line that is engraved on his tomb: "I'm glad it was me, not you."
 The Tribune reported the quote without attributing it to a witness, and most scholars doubt it was ever said.